nanocosmos/docs/docs/webrtc/nanostream_webrtc_quality.md

 # Configuring stream quality

 Webcasting quality can be configured by setting different stream encoding and transcoding properties.
-In the nanostream Webcaster this is basically performed in three steps:
+In the nanoStream Webcaster this is basically performed in three steps:

 1) Previewing a stream.
 Certain stream properties can be set when starting the preview: <br>
 [Video and audio preview](./nanostream_webrtc_quality#video-and-audio-preview)
 2) Encoding the stream in the browser.
 Upstream bitrates can be configured: <br>
 [Encoding bitrates](./nanostream_webrtc_quality#encoding-bitrates)
-3) Sending the stream to the nanostream cloud.
+3) Sending the stream to the nanoStream cloud.
 Audio transcoding is done on server side: <br>
 [Transcoding on the server](./nanostream_webrtc_quality#transcoding-on-the-server)